cran/BiostatsUHNplus/README.md

 #>  [1]  1  2  3  4  5 NA  6  7  8  9 10 NA
 ```

-### Summary statistics of adverse events nested by participant in cohort, stratified by first attribution
+### Nested summary of adverse events by participant in cohort, stratified by attribution to first study drug

-Uses addendum simulated study data.
-Interpret summary output and
+Uses addendum simulated study data and applies variable labels.
-unnested or nested p-value with caution!
+Interpret summary output and unnested or nested p-value with caution!

-Note that if participants were enrolled in more than one cohort (crossover),
+Note that if participants were enrolled in more than one cohort
-or if repeat AEs in participant had different attribution, the total N
+(crossover), or if repeat AEs in participant had different attribution,
-for Full Sample will be less than that of the total N of attribution for
+the total N for Full Sample will be less than that of the total N of
-first study drug.
-Since total N for Full Sample (234) is less than total
+attribution for first study drug.
+Since total N for Full Sample (234) is
-N of the first study drug attribution categories (49 + 198), this
+less than total N of the first study drug attribution categories (49 +
-suggests that there was instances of repeat AEs in participants having
+198), this suggests that there was instances of repeat AEs in
-different attribution to first study drug.
+participants having different attribution to first study drug.

 ``` r
 library(plyr);